Skip to main content

-The proposed Irish Auto Enrolment (“AE”) system, now targeted to go live from 1 January 2025, is designed to increase private sector pension provision.
-It is estimated that only 35% of Private Sector workers currently have supplementary pension savings.
+The proposed Irish Auto Enrolment (“AE”) system, now branded ‘My Future Fund’, is targeted to go live from 30 September 2025.
+This scheme is designed to increase private sector pension provision, as it is estimated that only 35% of Private Sector workers currently have supplementary pension savings.

 Employees under age 23 and over age 60 or those earning below the €20,000 threshold, will be able to opt-in on a voluntary basis.